Sacramento, California

 Sheriff's operations affecting 1.5 million residents occur without the real-time public oversight that city police still have.

-The Legislative Fight: SB 719
+The legislative push: SB 719

-Senator Josh Becker (D-San Mateo) has emerged as the leading voice against blanket encryption in California.
-After his initial bill (SB 1000) died in the Assembly Appropriations Committee in 2022, he reintroduced the legislation as SB 719 in 2023.
+Senator Josh Becker (D-San Mateo) has been the main legislative voice against blanket encryption in California.
+After SB 1000 died in the Assembly Appropriations Committee in 2022, he came back with SB 719, the Law Enforcement Communications Transparency Act, in 2023.

-The Law Enforcement Communications Transparency Act would require agencies that choose full encryption to grant media access to communications within 30 days of a request.
-The bill is co-sponsored by the California News Publishers Association and California Broadcasters Association, and mirrors successful legislation adopted in Colorado in 2020.
+The bill would require fully encrypted agencies to grant media access to communications within 30 days of a request.
+The California News Publishers Association and California Broadcasters Association co-sponsor it.
+The model comes from Colorado's 2020 legislation, which passed and has held up since.

 What SB 719 Would Do